amitfin/retry/README.md

 https://github.com/user-attachments/assets/69b4db6b-80c6-4527-b088-e10b68e0f18c

 `retry.actions` wraps any action inside the sequence of actions with `retry.action`. `retry.action` performs the original action with a background retry logic on failures.
-A complex sequence of actions with a nested structure and conditions is supported. `retry.actions` traverses through the actions and wraps any action step.
+A complex sequence of actions with a nested structure and conditions is supported. `retry.actions` traverses through the steps and wraps any action step.
 There is no impact or changes to the rest of the steps.
 The detailed behavior and the list of optional parameters of `retry.action` is explained in the section below.
 All features and parameters of `retry.action` are also supported by `retry.actions`, so there is no reason to use a YAML configuration.
 A straightforward UI usage as demonstrated above should be the way to go.

 Note: `retry.actions` and `retry.action` are not suitable for the following scenarios: